 - Mood changes

 Mental illnesses are not normal with aging.
-Furthermore, such health crises are difficult for seniors to detect on their own, so it’s important that Tampa caregivers speak up on their behalf.
+Furthermore, such health crises are difficult for seniors to detect on their own, so it’s important that Clearwater caregivers speak up on their behalf.
 Help your loved one discuss potential mental health concerns with a doctor for timely treatment.